 • Virginia: Virginia Commonwealth University in Richmond — Dr. Nicholas Johnson, MD (Coordinating Center)

-Sites Outside of the United States:
+Members Outside of the United States

 • Denmark: Copenhagen University in Copenhagen – Dr. John Vissing, MD